-Make a note on your calendar of the cut-off date for your room block.
+Make a note on your calendar of the cutoff date for your room block.
 One to two weeks prior, contact the hotel and ask for a copy of your rooming list.
-Send an email reminder to any guests who haven’t booked.
+If you have the time and energy, you can send an email reminder to any guests who haven’t booked.

 Approximately two or three weeks prior to the wedding, make sure that any items that you negotiated (i.e., comps and upgrades) are being taken care of.
 If you’ve reserved a shuttle, now is the time to finalize timing and details.
 If you’re hosting a pre- or post-wedding event, confirm all details and head counts at this time.

 If you’re giving out welcome bags, drop them off one or two days before check-in.
 Remember, welcome packets (if you decide to do them) can be as simple as a welcome letter, a map, and an attraction guide (which are often free at tourist centers).
-Some of my favorite items to include in welcome bags are a local treat (in NYC think bagel or a black and white cookie), some asprin or alkaseltzer for post-wedding hangovers, and postcards.
-You could even include one postcard addressed to you and your partner so that you come home from the wedding to a mailbox full of love!
+Some of my favorite items to include in welcome bags are a local treat (in NYC, think bagel or a black and white cookie), some aspirin or Alka-Seltzer for post-wedding hangovers, and postcards.

 Finally, make sure that the hotel staff is just as informed as your guests.
 Provide the front desk with several copies of your schedule and any transportation information, just in case!